Sadzeih/push-send-register/README.md

 # push-send-register

-Two small PHP scripts to register tokens into a database and to send push notifications to devices using Ionic Push Rest API and Webhooks
+Two small PHP scripts to register tokens into a database and to send push notifications to devices using Ionic Push Rest API and Webhooks (only for Android for now)

 ### Installation